Call of the Wild Camps

 Rain or Shine

-We nature lovers enjoy camp rain or shine!
-Kids spot fungi and animals that emerge in the rain, splash and play in puddles, go on hikes and nature walks in light rain, and enjoy the senses, observing and exploring a wet, rainy forest in contrast with a dry, sunny forest.
+Camp is held rain or shine.
+We nature lovers enjoy the outdoors rain or shine!
+Kids spot fungi and animals that emerge in the rain, splash and play in puddles, go on hikes and nature walks, and enjoy the senses, observing and exploring a wet, rainy forest in contrast with a dry, sunny forest.

 ~*~